Presented by the Smithsonian Institution and the Smithsonian Women's Committee

 Michael Hurwitz has been in the forefront of the studio furniture movement for over forty years.
 His work shows the intrinsic qualities of elegance, seamless design, and exceptional craftsmanship.
 It is foretelling that this Smithsonian Visionary experienced a life-changing event at the Smithsonian in 1972, viewing Woodenworks: Furniture Objects by Five Contemporary Craftsmen.
 The exhibit profoundly affected Hurwitz and solidified a future in studio furniture.
 Hurwitz pieces are in countless permanent collections, including the Renwick Gallery of the Smithsonian American Art Museum, The Museum of Fine Arts in Boston, and the Philadelphia Museum of Art, as well as homes of private collectors across the country.

 2020 Smithsonian Visionary Artist

-Nora Atkinson, the Fleur and Charles Bresler Curator-in-Charge for the Renwick Gallery of the Smithsonian American Art Museum, describes the Seattle born artist as being “a defining figure in the West Coast Funk Art movement during the 1960s and 1970s, and one “who has been known throughout her long career for her mischievous figurative sculptures and tableaux.”
+Patti Warashina, 2020 Smithsonian Visionary Award winner is honored for more than 50 years of ground-breaking work in ceramic sculpture.
+This Seattle artist is described as “a defining figure in the West Coast Funk Art movement during the 1960s and 1970s,” and one “who has been known throughout her long career for her mischievous figurative sculptures and tableaux” by Nora Atkinson, the Fleur and Charles Bresler Curator-in-Charge for the Renwick Gallery of the Smithsonian American Art Museum.
 Atkinson goes on to say that the artist uses humor and poignant social commentary “to address serious personal, political, and social subjects, from feminist critiques of the art world, to the internment of the Japanese during World War II, to the absurdity of contemporary social media“.